yochaigal/cairn/wip/2e/bestiary.md

 2 HP, 12 STR, 6 DEX, 3 WIL, jagged nails (d6)

 - Re-animated corpse brought back through necromantic ritual or fell influence.
 Immune to all mind-influencing effects.
-- If not utterly destroyed (fire, complete dismemberment, etc.), the Zombie will rise again within a few minutes.
+- If not utterly destroyed (by fire, complete dismemberment, etc.), the Zombie will rise again within a few minutes.
 - **Critical Damage**: Target is infected and becomes _deprived_.
 Without the services of a specialist or healer, they will become a zombie in 1d4 days.